sourcegraph/handbook/content/departments/engineering/dev/tools/grpc_cs_enablement.md

 - Some failure modes are expected and not a cause for concern.
 For example, `status.DeadlineExceeded` or `status.Canceled` is frequently returned when the caller intentionally cancels an operation and can be entirely intentional (e.g., there is no need to continue streaming the output of a gitserver `archive` call if the user cancels a search request)
 - In many cases, we have never had an existing baseline “error rate” metrics for a given method.
 The error rate that you’re seeing might entirely normal for our application, it’s just being surfaced for the first time because of these new standardized dashboards.

-### internal error reporter
+## internal error reporter

 For a **subset of errors** that we are certain originate from the underlying gRPC libraries or configuration, we do have the “internal error” reporter (mentioned in the [monitoring guide](https://handbook.sourcegraph.com/departments/engineering/dev/tools/grpc/#more-on-internal-errors)) that can capture these.

-If you see
+If you see either:

 - relevant entries in the “GRPC “internal errors” metrics**”** grafana dashboards
-- application logs that are prefixed with `grpc.internal.error.reporter`
+- **OR**: application logs that are prefixed with `grpc.internal.error.reporter`

-That indicates a surefire issue with our gRPC implementation and should reported to us.
+That indicates a surefire issue with our gRPC implementation and (should be reported to us).

-## Who do you contact if there is a problem?
+# Who do you contact if there is a problem?

-Contact us in the #job-fair-grpc channel.
+Contact us in the #job-fair-grpc Slack channel.